-Aspirin before non-cardiac surgery is ineffective and often harmfulApril 9th, 2014 in Surgery /
+Aspirin before non-cardiac surgery is ineffective and often harmfulApril 9, 2014 in Medicine & Health / Surgery

 (Medical Xpress)—Queen's University and Kingston General Hospital researchers are part of a groundbreaking international study that has shown that starting – or continuing – to take Aspirin before non-cardiac surgery as a way to protect the heart after surgery is ineffective and, in some cases, harmful.